svlentink/thumb-keyboard/README.md

 ## Idea

 The future will include smart glasses.
-Companies are pushing use to using voice for interaction with our devices.
+Companies are pushing us to using voice for interaction with our devices.

 Personally, I don't like this.
-E.g. when the smelly sweaty guy in the subway remembers that you needed to buy deodorant, you don't say "OK Google, remember me to buy deodorant".
+E.g. when the smelly sweaty guy in the subway remembers you to add deodorant to your shopping list, you won't say "OK Google, remember me to buy deodorant".
 Typing allows for more private interaction with your device.

 ### History